 To a certain extent, the old adage ‘buy cheap, buy twice’ is true.
 Cheaper tents may look similar in design to more expensive rivals, but they are typically made from poor-quality fabrics and components.
 The build quality is also unlikely to be as good compared to a reputable manufacturer.
 Large, inexpensive tents – such as those that are often abandoned at festivals – are difficult to recycle and have a significant environmental cost.

-Though large tents might seem expensive, with many priced at £1,000 or more, it is worth shopping around – many retailers offer bundles that include a tent carpet or footprint, adding useful extras.
+Though the best large tent might seem like a big investment, with many priced at $1300/£1,000 or more, it is worth shopping around – many retailers offer bundles that include a tent carpet or footprint, adding useful extras.
 In addition, if you plan to use the tent for years into the future, regard it as an investment.
 Provided you look after it, a good tent ought to last for years, even decades.
 Think about how much you’d spend on holiday accommodation in that time, and suddenly it looks a far more attractive prospect...

 All the latest inspiration, tips and guides to help you plan your next Advnture!